Groupon Review: Worst Marketing For Your Local Business- Case Study

 In Mr. Massari's example, Groupon collected $7,994 for what normally would have been $15,998.
 That means after clearing the cc fees, he gets about $3,677.
 If food costs are the standard 30% in a restaurant, that would make it $4,799 or a real loss of about a dollar a customer - that's just in food costs, far from being even.

 Kim will gift her customers $46,320 worth of merchandise.

 Groupon will receive about $11,530

-She has to come up with $11,530 to pay the bill on the first class merchandise that is leaving her store.
-For her to make that back, she would have to sell nearly $400,000.
+She has to come up with $11,530 to pay the bill for the first-class merchandise that is leaving her store.
+To make that back, she would have to sell nearly $400,000.

-As a business model for Groupon, it is a great way to get 50% of the revenue off a website while providing none of the fulfillment.
+As a business model for Groupon, it is a great way to get 50% of the revenue off a website while providing no fulfillment.

 And can you blame them? $20 for $40 worth of merchandise?
-Why not buy 5 and plan your holiday shopping?
-As we’ve seen Groupons can be great if you are the buyer but terrible if you are the business.
+Why not buy five and plan your holiday shopping?
+As we've seen, Groupons can be great if you are the buyer but terrible if you are the business.